-Search for missing French toddler called off in Haut Vernet
+Police comb final area before halting search for missing French toddler

-Missing French toddler – latest: Search for two-year-old Emile called off in Haut Vernet
+Missing French toddler – latest: Police comb final area before halting search for Emile

-Land and air search called off for missing Emile as investigation moves to second phase
+Police searching 1.8km stretch of road for second time as part of the hunt for two-year-old Emile

-The major land and air search for missing two-year-old Emile in a hamlet in the French Alps has been called off after four days as investigators say they are moving to a second “phase” of the operation.
+Police are currently searching a final area in a hamlet in the French Alps, before calling off the massive operation to locate missing two-year-old Emile.

-Local prosecutor Remy Avon said the search did not yield any clues to solving the mystery of the boy’s disappearance and instead, investigators will now shift their focus to evaluating evidence already gathered.
+Local prosecutor Remy Avon said the previous searches did not yield any clues to solving the mystery of the boy’s disappearance and instead, investigators will be shifting their focus to evaluating evidence already gathered.

 He added: “The investigation into the causes of his disappearance will continue, notably through analysis of the considerable amount of information and elements gathered over four days.”